App & Browser Testing Made Easy

 • Functionality: You can choose a tool that provides 80% code coverage.
 It’s the standard value of coverage.

-• Reporting: A best coverage tool generates a clear report about which part of the code becomes tested and which part needs more testing.
-So, it helps the testers to identify the outstanding test cases.
-Also, it removes the redundant tests.
+• Reporting: The best coverage tool generates a clear report about which part of the code becomes tested and which part needs more testing.
+So, it helps the testers to identify the special test cases.
+Also, it removes redundant tests.

 Which code coverage tool should you choose?

-• It’s important to evaluate your specific needs, such as programming language, integration capabilities, and desired coverage metrics, when choosing a code coverage tool.
+• When choosing a code coverage tool, it’s essential to evaluate your specific needs, such as programming language, integration capabilities, and desired coverage metrics.

-• You can choose a coverage tool based upon the programming language you’re using.
+• You can choose a coverage tool based on your programming language.

-• If you choose to have straight forward reporting, choose Istanbul or may prefer HTML reports from Clover, OpenClover, etc.
+• If you choose to have straightforward reporting, choose Istanbul or you may prefer HTML reports from Clover, OpenClover, etc.

 Wrap Up

-Once you’ve understood the different types of code coverage tools, you can opt for BrowserStack that supports integration with different test coverage tools like – Junit, Jenkins, Gradle, CI/CD and more.
+Once you’ve understood the different types of code coverage tools, you can opt for BrowserStack which supports integration with different test coverage tools like – Junit, Jenkins, Gradle, CI/CD, and more.

 With BrowserStack Test Management, never miss a beat on your testing activities.
 Get a high-level overview or drilled-down details of your test cases and test runs.